MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/Update-MgPolicyAuthenticationStrengthPolicyCombinationConfiguration.md

 ## SYNOPSIS
 Update the properties of an authenticationCombinationConfiguration object.
-In use, only fido2combinationConfigurations may be updated as they are the only type of authenticationCombinationConfiguration that may be created.
+In use, only fido2combinationConfigurations may be updated as they're the only type of authenticationCombinationConfiguration that may be created.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaPolicyAuthenticationStrengthPolicyCombinationConfiguration](/powershell/module/Microsoft.Graph.Beta.Identity.SignIns/Update-MgBetaPolicyAuthenticationStrengthPolicyCombinationConfiguration?view=graph-powershell-beta)
+This API is supported in the following national cloud deployments.

 ## SYNTAX